MultiverseLearningProducts/swe/src/bootcamp/wk2/day4.md

 ## Lesson

-There is an important dimention missing from our implementation.
+There is an important dimension missing from our implementation.
 Relationships.
 Our restaurants have menus.
 We want to be able to access our menus like this:

 ```javascript
 restaurant.menus // [Menu, Menu]